Local limit theorem and equivalence of dynamic and static points of view for certain ballistic random walks in i.i.d. environments: Total variation bound for finite boxes

-Note that in particular $\lambda_{r\left(N\right)}$ is the total variation between the quenched and annealed measures on cubes of side length $\leq M$ which is the term we wish to bound from above.
-In fact, if one wish to be more precise, one should replace $N_{r\left(N\right)}$ by $M$ and thus get total variation for boxes of side length $M$, this however does not influence the estimates to follow.
+Note that in particular $\lambda_{r (N )}$ is the total variation between the quenched and annealed measures on cubes of side length $\leq M$ which is the term we wish to bound from above.
+If one wish to be slightly more precise, one should replace $N_{r (N )}$ by~$M$, and thus obtaining total variation for boxes of side length $M$, this however does not influence the estimates to follow.

 As stated before the main idea of the proof is to prove an inequality of the form